Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Sumeria/History/Early Dynastic period.md

 ## Dynasties
 As the name implies the Early dynastic period was lead by several dynasties originating from different cities in Sumeria.
 #### First dynasty of Kish
-The earliest known king of [[Kish]] is Etana.
-During this dynasty lugal Enmebaragesi fought a war and won against the [Elamites](Elam)
+There is little archaeological evidence of the rulers from this dynasty except from the disputed [[Sumerian King List]].
+The earliest known king of Kish who is named in sources other than the SKL is Etana.
+The earliest king with archaeological evidence supporting his existence is Enmebaragesi who fought a war against the [Elamites](Elam) and won.

+#### First Dynasty of Uruk
+According to the SKL Meshkiangasher is the first king-priest of Uruk followed by his son king Enmerkar who built the city.
+There are two known legends that take place in this dynasty: The [[Epic of Gilgamesh]] and [[Enmerkar and the Lord of Aratta]].

+#### First dynasty of Ur
+In the SKL the final ruler of First Dynasty Uruk was overthrown by Mesannepada of Ur.
+The dynasty of Ur had after Mesannepada three other kings according to the SKL: Mes-kiagnun, Elulu, and Balulu.
+We know of earlier kings than Mesannepada that are not mentioned in the SKL.